Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Compression and Deployment Pipeline

 \section{Compression and Deployment Pipeline}

 Our pipeline is fully integrated and seamlessly covers the complete DNN training and deployment process.
-Our methodology uses both network pruning (Sec.~\ref{subsection:pruning}) and weight quantization (Sec.~\ref{subsection:quantization}) which can both be controlled via a set of additional \emph{hyperparameters}.
+Our methodology uses both network pruning (Sec.~\ref{subsection:pruning}) and weight quantization (Sec.~\ref{subsection:quantization}), both of which can be controlled by a set of additional \emph{hyperparameters}.
 Furthermore, the trained and compressed DNNs are directly converted from their graph-based representation to executable architecture-specific program code (see Sec.~\ref{sec:arch_depl}).
-As a result, our pipeline can easily be integrated with existing meta-heuristic optimization frameworks (e.g. Optuna \cite{akiba_optuna_2019}) to conduct automated design space exploration.
+As a result, our pipeline can easily be integrated with existing meta-heuristic optimization frameworks (e.g. Optuna \cite{akiba_optuna_2019}) to conduct design space exploration.